 As you have seen, the first stage of implementing the Water Framework Directive is about finding out the facts - in detail.
-That has meant listing:
+That has meant setting out:

 - all the waters in each district.
-That includes both the surface waters - rivers, lakes, canals, reservoirs, estuaries and coastal waters - and the underground waters (groundwaters) and the lands that drain into them - all the human uses of those waters and the human activities that affect them.
-That covers everything from the provision of drinking water through industrial and agricultural discharges to the construction of quay walls and harbours - all the non-human uses: not just the animals and plants that live in the waters but also those on the fringes.
-Some important and vulnerable species and habitats need particular attention - all the existing controls on the human uses of water: everything from EU Directives through national legislation and industry codes of practice to conditions on planning permissions - all the threats to the quality of the waters, ranked in order of importance.
+This includes both the surface waters rivers, lakes, canals, reservoirs, estuaries and coastal waters and the underground waters (groundwaters) and the lands that drain into them - all the human uses of those waters and the human activities that affect them.
+That covers everything from the provision of drinking water, through industrial and agricultural discharges to the construction of quay walls and harbours - all the non-human uses: not just the animals and plants that live in the waters but also those on the fringes.
+Some important and vulnerable species and habitats need particular attention - all the existing controls on the human uses of water - everything from EU Directives through national legislation and industry codes of practice to conditions on planning permissions - all the threats to the quality of the waters, ranked in order of importance.

-This work was started several years ago and several useful reports can be accessed through the district's website www.nbirbd. com.
-If these lists are not right, the River Basin Management Plans (which come at the next stage of the process) will not be right either.
+This work was started several years ago and many useful reports can be accessed through the District's website www.shannonrbd.com.
+If this information is not right, the River Basin Management Plans (which come at the next stage of the process) will not be right either.
 That's where you can help.